-- ► This study's design is a strength; using purposeful sampling provided a broad range of demographics, geographical regions, and experiences from before, during and after transfer. - Thematic saturation was reached, which was also a strength of this study. - Young people and their parents with a range of rheumatic diseases were interviewed, allowing for insight into a specialty where there is increasing interest and research in optimising transitional care for life-long disease that extends into adulthood. - However, we were limited in our inclusion to Englishspeaking participants in Australia, which may limit the transferability.
+- This study's design is a strength: using purposeful sampling provided a broad range of demographics, geographical regions, and experiences from before, during and after transfer. - Thematic saturation was reached, which was also a strength of this study. - Young people and their parents with a range of rheumatic diseases were interviewed, allowing for insight into a specialty where there is increasing interest and research in optimising transitional care for life-long disease that extends into adulthood. - However, we were limited in our inclusion to Englishspeaking participants in Australia, which may limit the transferability.

-early-onset cardiovascular disease, low bone mineral density and infertility compared with the general population.
-Adolescents are at a greater risk of active disease flares and have higher rates of hospital readmissions.23 They report high levels of pain intensity, functional disability, and rates of psychiatric disorders such as depression and anxiety.^{4 5} Despite the ongoing impacts through to adulthood, up to half of patients who transition to adult care are lost to follow-up within 2 years after transfer.
-12
+early-onset cardiovascular disease, low bone mineral density and infertility compared with the general population.1 Adolescents are at a greater risk of active disease flares and have higher rates of hospital readmissions.^{2 3} They report high levels of pain intensity, functional disability, and rates of psychiatric disorders such as depression and anxiety.^{4 5} Despite the ongoing impacts through to adulthood, up to half of patients who transition to adult care are lost to follow-up within 2 years after transfer.^{1 2}

-Transitional care is the active, planned process of addressing medical, psychosocial, educational and vocational needs of young people preparing for the adult healthcare system.6 However, transition remains a clinical challenge because the specific requirements for adolescents and young adults may remain under-recognised, such as reported low confidence in self-advocacy and reluctance to leave trusted paediatric staff.7-9 Parental caregivers also have to adapt to changes in the young people's needs for independence and autonomy.
-Unmet training needs in both paediatrics and adult specialists perpetuates the clinical challenge of transitional care.
-Forty-five per cent of adult rheumatologists reported no transitional care training in recent data from the USA.
+Transitional care is the active, planned process of addressing medical, psychosocial, educational and vocational needs of young people preparing for the adult healthcare system.6 However, transition remains a clinical challenge because the specific requirements for adolescents and young adults may remain under-recognised, such as reported low confidence in self-advocacy and reluctance to leave trusted paediatric staff.^{7-9} Parental caregivers also have to adapt to gov.au end of article.